Mandatory Organic Waste Recycling

 - January 1, 2019: Businesses that generate 4 cubic yards or more of solid waste per week shall recycle their organic waste.

-- January 1, 2020: If statewide disposal of organic waste is not reduced to 50 percent of the 2014 level, a business that generates 2 cubic yards or more of solid waste per week will recycle their organic waste.
+- December 31, 2020: The statewide disposal of organic waste was not reduced to 50 percent of the 2014 level, therefore all regulated businesses that generate two or more cubic yards per week of solid waste, recyclables and organics must subscribe to an organic waste recycling program.

 The standard size trash dumpster is 3 cubic yards.
 Participants are required to recycle all organic waste produced at their facility.
-Rainbow Environmental Services has developed an organic waste recycling program that will achieve the state mandated goals.
-Looking forward to the 2019 and 2020 deadlines, much of the commercial sector will be required to participate in the program.
+Republic Services has developed an organic waste recycling program that will achieve the state mandated goals.
+For more information and to set up service, please contact Republic Services at (714) 847-3581.